nanospeck/service-carfax-vin/README.md

 **Function:** Analyze the data points and detect odometerRollback

-* Add a boolean field **isOdometerRollback** to the record is an odometer rollback has occured
+* Add a boolean field **isOdometerRollback** to the record if an odometer rollback has occured
 * All other data fields are passed on as recieved